Jac-Zac/Cloud-Computing-Final-Exam/final_report/main/03-containers_setup.typ

 = Container Setup

-This project implements a lightweight HPC-like environment using Docker containers to simulate ... .
-The architecture cosnists of one *master* and two *worker nodes*.
+This section focuses on implementing a similar setup to what we have previously done using Virtual Machines but with containers.
+In this case the container engine used is Docker.
+The architecture similarly to before; consists of one *master* and two *worker nodes*.
 Communication between nodes is enabled by SSH, and MPI (Message Passing Interface) benchmarks are executed using a shared volume and predefined IP addresses.

-Overall, the system design should replicate an HPC cluster's core features in a containerised environment.

-The deployment consists of a master node, responsible of directing tasks and starting SSH communication; two worker nodes that execute master's direction on benchmark workloads; a shared volume which has the role of facilitating file sharing and finally predefined IP aliases to simplify communication between containers and hostfile management.
+The deployment consists of a master node and two worker nodes that execute master's direction on benchmark workloads together with the master.
+Moreover a shared volume which has the role of facilitating file sharing and finally predefined IP aliases to simplify communication between containers.

 This setup, which can be deployed through the use of Docker Compose, allows an automated execution of MPI benchmarks.

 == Project structure